-In the normal human body, urine flows through the urinary tract with minimal pressure.
-If there is an obstruction in the urinary tract, pressure can build up.
-Once urine has built up for an extended period of time, your kidney can start to become enlarged.
 Your kidney may become so engorged with urine that it starts to press on nearby organs.
-If left untreated for too long this pressure can cause your kidneys to lose function permanently.
+If it’s left untreated for too long, this pressure can cause your kidneys to lose function permanently.

-The symptoms you have depend on how long you’ve had the obstruction.
-If you have hydronephrosis you could have mild symptoms like urinating more frequently and an increase in the urge to urinate.
+Mild symptoms of hydronephrosis include urinating more frequently and an increased urge to urinate.
 Other potentially severe symptoms you may experience are:

 - pain in the abdomen or flank